 In their community formation efforts, a segment of the population invested tremendous time and energy in establishing churches while others continue to practice ancestral worship or animism where the place of worship is in the home.
 In the late 1970s, the number of Hmong Christians in the U.S. was small.
 Today, it is estimated that between 10 and 50 percent of the U.S. Hmong population have become Christians, and the Milwaukee Hmong have joined many Protestant and Catholic denominations.
 Of the roughly 150 U.S. Hmong ethnic churches, 30 are located in Wisconsin, and at least six are in the city of Milwaukee.
 These Christian congregations have become a new form of extended family.
 Established in 1980 with just eight families, Grace Hmong Alliance Church, for example, is the largest Hmong congregation in the city.
 As of 2010, it has over 1500 members, or about 400 families.

-- ^ Chia Youyee Vang, Hmong America: Reconstructing Community in Diaspora (Urbana, Chicago, and Springfield: University of Illinois Press, 2010).
+- ^ Chia Youyee Vang, Hmong America: Reconstructing Community in Diaspora (Urbana, Chicago, and Springfield, IL: University of Illinois Press, 2010).

 - ^ Fungchatou T. Lo, The Promised Land: The Socioeconomic Reality of the Hmong People in Urban America (1976-2000) (Lima, OH: Wyndham Hall Press, 2001).

-- ^ Jeremy Hein, Ethnic Origins: The Adaptation of Cambodian and Hmong Refugees in Four American Cities (New York: Russell Sage Foundation, 2007).
+- ^ Jeremy Hein, Ethnic Origins: The Adaptation of Cambodian and Hmong Refugees in Four American Cities (New York, NY: Russell Sage Foundation, 2007).

 - ^ See Lynne M. Dearborn, “Immigrant Culture and Housing Provision, Examining the Nexus: a Case Study of the ACTS Landmark Housing Program and its Hmong participants” (PhD diss., University of Wisconsin-Milwaukee, 2004) and Hein, Ethnic Origins.